Skip to main content

 assert response.body == "ok"

-It's also possible to use blocks, richer message using Block Kit.
+It's also possible to use blocks using Block Kit.

 from slack_sdk.webhook import WebhookClient